learn-co-curriculum/dsc-data-fluency-enterprise-integrating-data/README.md

 It’s often hard to know if there are actually errors in data when it’s been handed to you without further context and historical information.
 If you yourself aren’t a SME, it is highly recommended you find who knows the most about the data you are working with so that further information can be given.

+## Assessment/learning check questions

+1. Find at least one “bad” graphic online in your field and lay out what is wrong with it and how it could be improved to better tell a truthful, clarifying story.